 Korean Salmon Skewers with Rice Slaw

-This easy dinner is light and lovely with so many delicious flavors and textures all in one stunning dish.
-It's so impressive I often serve it to guests. —Janice Elder, Charlotte, North Carolina
+This easy dinner is light and lovely, with so many delicious flavors and textures all in one stunning dish.
+It's so impressive that I often serve it to guests. —Janice Elder, Charlotte, North Carolina

 Total TimePrep/Total Time: 30 min.

 - 1 can (20 ounces) unsweetened pineapple chunks

 - 3 tablespoons honey

 - 2 tablespoons gochujang (Korean red pepper paste), divided

 - 1/4 cup slivered almonds, toasted

 - 1 pound salmon fillet, skin removed, cut into 1-inch cubes